 - How much freedom will we be giving to the existing management of the other company?

 In a merger and acquisition, legal matters could ruin the plans.
 Thus, it is vital that we have a very good attorney and an accountant at our side.
 We must talk with the attorney to cover all the loopholes and the legalities to ensure that the merger goes out smoothly without any legal hassles.

 Deciding on the Name

 Yes, this is very important.
 Once we sort all the technicalities for the merger, we also need to decide whether we want to keep the old name or get a new name.
 Usually, a new name is preferable if the two companies are not popular or have not been performing well.
 And, if one of the companies has a good reputation in the market, then it is preferable to use that name.
 Moreover, if both companies have a good reputation, then having a new name that is a combination of the two names is a good strategy.

 Other Types of Mergers

 Apart from the Congeneric Merger, there are three more types of mergers.
 These are:

 This merger involves the acquisition of a company in the same industry but operating in a different part of the supply chain.
-Such a merger gives the acquiring company better control over the supply chain, as well as results in savings.
+Such a merger gives the acquiring company better control over the supply chain and results in savings.